dustedmtl/lastu/docs/USERGUIDE.md

 Different types of properties can also be combined:
  - `start = auto and compound and len > 10`

-For a full list of properties to query and the format of query parts, please see the chapters [query keys](#query-keys) and [query formatting](#query-formatting).
+For a full list of properties to query and the format of query parts, please see [query keys](#query-keys) and [query formatting](#query-formatting).

 ### Basic menu functions

 The functions below use the Windows platforms keys.
 For macos, substitute `Cmd` for `Ctrl`.

 A new window can be created with `Ctrl-N`, which copies the query and results from the currently active window, or `Shift-Ctrl-N`, which opens a new empty window.
 Queries from an wordlist file can be done with `Ctrl-I`.
+A different database can be opened with `Ctrl-D`.

 There are three ways to export/copy information:
  1. `Ctrl-S` exports the result to file (csv/tsv/xlsx).
  2. `Ctrl-E` copies the results to the clipboard.
  3. `Ctrl-C` allows the user to individually select rows, columns or cells and copy them to clipboard.

-For more information and other shortcuts, please see the chapter [menu functions](#menu-functions).
+For more information and other shortcuts, please see the [menu functions](#menu-functions).

 ### Modes: database versus wordlist